ksava/sockjs-gevent/README.rst

-Very beta at the moment.
+Very unstable at the moment, does not pass all sockjs-protocol tests.